-But before diving in, I always suggest to beginner bloggers that they get quick wins right at the start.
-Getting small amounts of traffic from multiple blog posts right away will help more than waiting 6 months for a post on a highly competitive topic to deliver.
+But before diving in, I always suggest to beginner bloggers that they get quick wins right at the beginning.
+Getting small amounts of traffic from multiple posts right away will help more than waiting 6 months for a post on a highly competitive topic to deliver.
 Write on topics that will get you results quicker.
 Avoid focusing on the keyword “men's fitness” if you're new to blogging.

 How to produce quality blog content